ibi1995/JWELREY_AMAZON/README.md

 ### Product Design Strategy

-To create a distinctive product in the competitive market, it is can be very beneficial to design features & ideas recommended by Ai and combine Ai generated ideas with human ideas.
+To create a distinctive product in the competitive market, it can be very beneficial to design features & ideas recommended by Ai and combine Ai generated ideas with human ideas.

 #### Instagram Influencer Collaboration